m-rit/m-rit.github.io/_pages/cv.md

 - Enhanced open-source libraries used in the core login system, driving improvements aligned with platform requirements.
 - Resolved critical concurrency and threading issues in code, fixing future database corruptions and eliminating significant recovery time.

+## DEVELOPMENT INITIATIVES

+* Coinomad: Golang, Python, C++, Rust, Typescript
+- Owned and developed key enhancements in authentication microservices for a B2B SaaS platform, now widely adopted by numerous customer accounts.
+- Enabled platform hosting in a new region by large-scale refactoring of the codebase to enable multi-region login.
+- Reduced login times during outages by developing a microservice with OAuth capabilities to authenticate internal engineers, resulting in faster debugging and resolution.

+* Agora-vote: MongoDB, PostgreSQL
+- Owned and developed key enhancements in authentication microservices for a B2B SaaS platform, now widely adopted by numerous customer accounts.
+- Enabled platform hosting in a new region by large-scale refactoring of the codebase to enable multi-region login.
+- Reduced login times during outages by developing a microservice with OAuth capabilities to authenticate internal engineers, resulting in faster debugging and resolution.

 ## Skills
 * Languages: Golang, Python, C++, Rust, Typescript